apohl-scaredgoblin/qa-challenge/README.md

 - `npm run cy:run:firefox`
 - `npm run cy:run:edge`

-The command run complete set of tests and generate report with Mochawesome generator.
+The command runs a complete set of tests and generate report with Mochawesome generator.
 It will be added to `/cypress/reports/` directory.